INVESTOR

 operating

-profit excluding asbestos, asset impairments, ASIC expenses and tax adjustments is not a measure of financial performance
+profit excluding asbestos, asset impairments, ASIC expenses and tax adjustments is

 US